Coronavirus digest: Canada approves BioNTech-Pfizer vaccine for young teens | DW | 05.05.2021

 The Turkish government has allowed foreign tourists to enter the country without undergoing the 2.5 week lockdown that is in place for residents.
 Those arriving in the country must produce negative COVID-19 tests.

-Turks were upset that allowed foreign visitors to visit beaches and museums, which would lead to fines for locals.
+People in Turkey were upset that move allowed foreign visitors to visit beaches and museums, which would lead to fines for locals.
 Some visitors also had mixed feelings about traveling during the lockdown.

-"In COVID situations you should ban tourists too.
-If you lock down, you have to lock down proper," Faisal Cheema, a restaurateur from England, told Reuters.

-Germany has recorded 18,034 new cases of the virus, taking the country’s total tally to 3,451,550, according to data from the Robert Koch Institute (RKI) for infectious diseases.
-The death toll rose by 285.

 The European Union has started a rolling review of China's Sinovac coronavirus vaccine, the European Medicines Agency said on Tuesday.
 This is the first step in assessing the effectiveness and safety of the vaccine, leading up to a possible approval for use in the bloc.